 Since the upgrade to iOS 8 its performance has improved further.
 Back on iOS 7 it scored 2629, but now we're looking at a score of 2660.
 That's not a difference you'll notice, but it's nice to see something getting faster not slower over time.

-Like it or loathe it, iOS 7 is still a real step forward for a company that desperately needed to refresh its offering in the face of stiff competition from Android and iOS 8 further improves things.
+Like it or loathe it, iOS 7 is still a real step forward for a company that desperately needed to refresh its offering in the face of stiff competition from Android and iOS 8 and iOS 9 further improves things.

 The new flatter interface takes away the pointless need to pretend all apps are real-life objects just to integrate them into people's lives - users know that pressing the Photos app will take them there, no matter the result.